bonomoon/bonomoon/README.md

 - ⚡ Fun fact: ...
 -->

  Hi, there👋.
 Welcome to my Github.
 My name is Bong-oh, Moon from South Korea.
-I am studying undergraduate of Software Engineering and working as AWS Educate Student Ambassador at Jeonbuk National University in South Korea.
+I am studying undergraduate of Software Engineering at Jeonbuk National University in South Korea.
 I like to study overall software technology, framework and computer science.
 I love PS(Problem Solving)!

  I understand the software development process well and like to focus on separating the interests of the design/development process and implementing the service from the user's perspective when I'm working on a project.

  I was able to broaden my horizons and get various motifs by experiencing technologies and implementing services in many projects.
 I have been dealing with Mobile/Web Front-end (ex.
-React Native, React) a lot these days, and I want to get a chance to learn and grow myself more through this opportunity.
+React Native, React, Vue) and Back-end(ex.
+Spring) a lot these days, and I want to get a chance to learn and grow myself more through this opportunity.

 <!-- Currently, I'm interested in web or application development, especially front-end development such as React or React Native.  -->

 ### 🔭 I'm Currently interested in

-- Computer Science, especially Algorithms
+- Computer Science, especially OS, Algorithms
 - Software Engineering
-- Javascript / Typescript
-- React / React Native
+- Web Front-end / Back-end
-- AWS Educate Student Ambassador

 ### 📫 How to reach me